psychemedia/sin-eater-resources/resources/HSTBR_history-bread-ashton.md

 'See *Juvenal*, Satyr vi.
 (5 19-521) where he speaks of throwing purple thread into the river to carry away one's sinnes.

-'In North Wales the Sinne-eaters are frequently made use of ; but there, instead of a Bowie of Beere, they have a bowle of Milke.
+'In North Wales the Sinne-eaters are frequently made use of ; but there, instead of a Bowle of Beere, they have a bowle of Milke.

 'Methinkes, Doles to Poore people with money at Funeralls have some resemblance to that of ye Sinne-eater.
 Doles at Funeralls were continued at gentlemen’s funerals in the West of England till the Civil-warre.
 And so in Germany at rich men’s funerals Doles are in use, and to everyone a quart of strong and good beer.'